‘The Princess Bride’ Criterion Synopsis

 Leave a Comment and Follow Us

 Please let us know what you think of the film in the comments section, and rate this movie from one to five stars below as well.
 If there is a film you’d like us to review, send us an email at [email protected] with your name, location, and film choice.
-And finally, if you are of the social media persuasion, you can look the MHM Podcast Network up on Twitter, Pinterest, and Instagram, and if you do, please give us a follow when you find us.
+Additionally, join Movie House Memories on Twitter to stay up to date on our latest news and YouTube for all our film reviews.